maria-reynoso/kubernetes-controller-guide/README.md

-# kubernetes-controller-guide
+# Blog post - A Kubernetes Controller Guide
-Blog post - Guide to build a kubernetes controller for beginners
+Guide to building a Kubernetes controller for beginners